isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 * For `BPF_PROG_TYPE_TRACING` programs the attach type determine access to helper calls
 * For `BPF_PROG_TYPE_CGROUP_SOCK_ADDR` programs the verifier restricts valid return values depending on attach type
 * For `BPF_PROG_TYPE_CGROUP_SKB` programs the verifier restricts valid return values depending on attach type
-* For `BPF_PROG_TYPE_CGROUP_SOCKOPT` programs the attach type determines accessability for certain context fields and helper functions.
+* For `BPF_PROG_TYPE_CGROUP_SOCKOPT` programs the attach type determines accessibility for certain context fields and helper functions.
 * Only `BPF_PROG_TYPE_XDP` programs with `BPF_XDP_CPUMAP` attach type can be added to the values of `BPF_MAP_TYPE_CPUMAP` maps
 * Only `BPF_PROG_TYPE_XDP` programs with `BPF_XDP_DEVMAP` attach type can be added to the values of `BPF_MAP_TYPE_DEVMAP` maps